Clyux/webradio_tester/README.md

 [AngularJS](http://angularjs.org/), [Yeoman](http://yeoman.io/), ... apps that use
 web sockets to add real-time functionality.

-### Install the Application
+### Install modules for the application
     npm install

-This command will run grunt at the end.
-So make sure you have Grunt installed.
-To do so, just type
-    npm install -g grunt-cli
+Then in order to package the application and download the bower dependencies run
+    grunt

 ### Running the app